Transitioning to Pio: a complete checklist for new Pio customers

 NOTE

-The Pio app functionalities presented in this article are only visible for Pio Admins.
+The Pio app functionalities presented in this article are only visible to Pio Admins.

-Welcome to Pio Help Center!
-This article provides you an overview of things you need to do as a Pio Admin to get your Pio up and running.
-It also gives you helpful tips on everyday use of Pio and gives you guidelines on where to find more information.
+This article provides you with an overview of things you need to do as a Pio Admin to get your Pio up and running.
+It also gives you helpful tips on the everyday use of Pio and guidelines on where to find more information.

 Topics covered in this article: